DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsection{Overview}

 \workname~is an LLM-empowered, context-aware feature generation framework for wearable biosignals.
-As shown in Figure~\ref{fig:overview}, smart devices equipped with multimodal physiological sensors, such as smartwatches, are continuously monitoring users and collecting time-series biosignals.
-At each feature generation iteration, \workname~first generates features (\S\ref{sec:multi_source_feature_generation}) through direct LLM generation (Source 1) and task-specific context-guided generation (Source 2).
-These features are translated into executable code (\S\ref{sec:code_conversion}), which are then used to transform raw biosignals into tabular feature data.
-After that, \workname~uses mathematical operators to combine columns in the tabular data to introduce new columns, thereby enriching the feature set (Source 3). \workname~then trains an ML model on the tabular feature data and utilizes the evaluation results of the model to guide the refinement of feature generation in the next iteration (\S\ref{sec:feature_assessment}).
+As shown in Figure~\ref{fig:overview}, smart devices equipped with multimodal physiological sensors, such as smartwatches, continuously monitor users and collect time-series biosignals.
+At each feature generation iteration, \workname~first generates features (Section~\ref{sec:multi_source_feature_generation}) through direct LLM generation (Source 1) and task-specific context-guided generation (Source 2).
+These features are translated into executable code (Section~\ref{sec:code_conversion}), which is then used to transform raw biosignals into tabular feature data.
+After that, \workname~uses mathematical operators to combine columns in the tabular data to introduce new columns, thereby enriching the feature set (Source 3). \workname~then trains an ML model on the tabular feature data and utilizes the evaluation results of the model to guide the refinement of feature generation in the next iteration (Section~\ref{sec:feature_assessment}).
 This feedback-driven loop ensures continuous improvement in feature quality, improving the performance of downstream ML models.